chrisjcodes/jquery.randomClassJS/README.md

 # randomClassJS
-A jQuery plugin that generates randomly numbered classes and applies them to a a set of elements
+A jQuery plugin that generates randomly numbered classes and applies them to a set of elements

 ## Basic Usage
 First, include jQuery and randomClass at the end of your HTML document